WO-Connor/TCF_Knockout/README.md

 Normalize the data with SCTransform across samples, counts, and genes.
 Integrate, run PCA and UMAP, and cluster.
 Plot UMAP with labels by cluster.

 ### Chunk 5: visualize_clusters
 Plot UMAP by perturbation and sample and calculate and plot UMAP by cell cycle based on markers for G2M and S phases.
-Optionally create feature plots for mitochondrial percentage, number of transcripts, number of genes, and G2M and S scores.
+Optionally create feature plots for mitochondrial percentage, number of transcripts, number of genes, and G2M and S scores with UMAP reductions.

 ### Chunk 6: diff_eq
 ????